nicoCorbal/porfolio/src/content/en/information-security-policy_en.md

 ## 12. Approval and Entry into Force

-This policy was approved by the General Management of OSIX on **May 15, 2025**, and comes into immediate effect.
+This policy was approved by the General Management of OSIX Tech on **May 15, 2025**, and comes into immediate effect.
 Any future modifications will also be approved and communicated.

 ---
 <div align="center">
-© 2025 OSIX | All rights reserved
+© 2025 OSIX Tech Development SL | All rights reserved
 </div>